4D Millimeter-Wave Radar in Autonomous Driving: A Survey: Introduction

-The 4D mmWave radar not only serves as an improved version of mmWave radar, but also introduces numerous significant research topics.
-The raw data size of 4D mmWave radars is much larger than that of traditional ones, which poses challenges in signal processing and data generation, not to mention the clutter and noise.
-The sparsity and noise of 4D mmWave radar point clouds generated in the existing signal processing flow are more severe than those of LiDAR point clouds, necessitating the careful design of perception, localization and mapping algorithms that account for the 4D mmWave radar's inherent characteristic.
+However, as a newly developed sensor, the 4D mmWave radar also presents some challenges due to its inherent characteristics.
+On the one hand, the raw data volume generated by the 4D mmWave radar substantially exceeds that of its traditional counterpart, thereby presenting formidable problems in signal processing and data generation. on the other hand, the sparsity and noise natural in 4D mmWave radar point clouds, generated in the existing signal processing workflow are notably more severe than those in LiDAR point clouds.
+Aiming at solving these issues, as well as utilizing 4D mmWave radar features such as Doppler and elevation measurement, a great number of researchers have engaged in studies within the fields of 4D mmWave radar-based data generation\cite{brodeskiDeepRadarDetector2019, chengNovelRadarPoint2022}, perception\cite{yanMVFANMultiViewFeature2023, liuSMURFSpatialMultiRepresentation2023} and SLAM(Simultaneous Localization and Mapping)\cite{zhuang4DIRIOM4D2023, zhuo4DRVONetDeep4D2023}.

-Researchers have conducted a number of surveys on the theory and application of mmWave radars.
-In recent years, Bilik et al. \cite{bilikRiseRadarAutonomous2019} review the challenges of mmWave radar in autonomous vehicles and its future trends.
-Venon et al. \cite{venonMillimeterWaveFMCW2022} comprehensively summarize the theory and existing perception algorithms of mmWave radar in autonomous driving, while Harlow et al. \cite{harlowNewWaveRobotics2023} focus on mmWave radar applications in robotics for their survey.
-It is evident that most reviews are centered on 3D mmWave radars.
+In recent years, numerous surveys have been conducted on the theory and application of mmWave radars\cite{bilikRiseRadarAutonomous2019, venonMillimeterWaveFMCW2022, harlowNewWaveRobotics2023, zhouMMWRadarBasedTechnologies2020, weiMmWaveRadarVision2022, fan4DMmWaveRadar2024}, but most of them are centered on 3D mmWave radars.
+Bilik et al. \cite{bilikRiseRadarAutonomous2019} have reviewed the challenges faced by mmWave radars in autonomous driving and its future trends.
+Venon et al. \cite{venonMillimeterWaveFMCW2022} have provided a comprehensive summary of the theory and existing perception algorithms of mmWave radar in autonomous driving, while Harlow et al. \cite{harlowNewWaveRobotics2023} have concentrated on mmWave radar applications in robotics for their survey.

-Despite the revolutionary rise of the 4D mmWave radar and correlated algorithms, there have been few specialized surveys.
-To address this gap, this paper presents a thorough review of 4D mmWave radar in autonomous driving.
-The main contributions of this work can be summarized as follows:
+Despite the transformative emergence of 4D mmWave radars and associated algorithms, there have been few specialized surveys.
+Liu et al. \cite{liuWhichFrameworkSuitable2024} compare different pipelines of 4D mmWave radar-based object tracking algorithms.
+Fan et al. \cite{fan4DMmWaveRadar2024} summarize perception and SLAM applications for 4D mmWave radar, but ignore the quite important radar data generation studies, and the logical framework within the applications are not systematically outlined.
+To bridge this gap, this paper presents a thorough review of 4D mmWave radars in autonomous driving.
+The principal contributions of this work can be summarized as follows: